 Soil texture varies with particles size from clay (fine) through silt (medium) to sand (coarse).
-The larger the particles the larger the spaces among them, so that water drains quickly through sand.
-Texture affects the soil's ability to retain water and nutrients.
-Sand doesn't retain nutrients very tightly, so as water drains through sandy soil carrying nutrients along with it out of the root zone and makes them unavailable to plants (Yolcubal et al., 2004; Magdoff and van Es, 2009).
+It affects the soil's ability to retain water and nutrients.
+Loam is soil composed mostly of sand, silt and a smaller amount of clay.
+Compared to clay soil, loam soil generally contains lower nutrients, moisture and humus, which lead to the loss of some nutrients (Yolcubal et al., 2004; Magdoff and van Es, 2009).
 The term "nutrient loss" is expressed as the amount of nutrients lost from soil in water or sediment (Schick et al., 2000).
 Soil type and its cation exchange capacity (CEC), fertilizer amount, and time and application method of fertilizer are the most factors, which affect nutrient loss (Mello, 2002; Bertol et al., 2003).
 CEC is a measure of soil capacity, nutrient availability, soil pH and soil responses to fertilizers and other ameliorants (Hazleton and Muephy, 2007).
-CEC of the soil directly affects the amount of fertilizer and the frequency of fertilizer use.
-Soil with very low CEC, such as sand, requires small amounts of fertilizer on a frequent basis because it suffers from the loss of cations easily, and becomes ion-deficient.
-Soil with lower CEC is likely to develop deficiencies in K+, Mg2+, and others (CUCE, 2007).
+Soil CEC directly affects the amount of fertilizer and the frequency of fertilizer use.
+Soil with moderate CEC, such as loam, requires moderate amounts of fertilizer (CUCE, 2007).